drthisguy/drthisguy.github.io/README.md

 Contact: page.c.tyler@gmail.com

 Known issues.
 Should have decent, cross-browser capability.
 With regards to CSS I've included @keyframes and the like for most of the popular browsers.
-Nonetheless, Edge and IE (of course) seem to move through the transistions too quickly.
+Nonetheless, Edge and IE (of course) seem to move through the transitions too quickly.
 Other than that, there are no other know issues.

 sources: